 Public Garden · interesting places nearby

 A relic of Boston’s bygone days, a ride on the swan boats offers 15 minutes of serenity.

-On the tranquil lagoon of the Public Garden you will find the slow-going swan boats goes back to 1877, when Robert Paget developed a catamaran with a paddlewheel that was propelled by pedal.
+On the tranquil lagoon of the Public Garden, the story of the slow-going swan boats goes back to 1877.
+Robert Paget developed a catamaran with a pedal-powered paddlewheel.
 Inspired by the opera Lohengrin, in which a heroic knight rides across a river in a swan-drawn boat, Paget designed a graceful swan to hide the boat captain.

 While today’s swan boats are larger than the 1877 original, they still utilize the same technology and they are still managed by Paget’s descendants.